We are committed to maintaining a high standard of corporate governance. Further details can be found in this section

 As Chairman I am responsible for implementing and maintaining sound corporate governance practices and procedures.

 It is the Board’s belief that good corporate governance is integral to a successful business.
 In compliance with AIM Rule 26, this section discloses our philosophy on corporate governance and outlines the principles to which Summit adheres.

 Summit looks to apply the highest standards of corporate governance appropriate to its size and stage of development as a pre-commercialisation company.
-Summit is poised to undertake global clinical trials for its Phase 3 ready antibiotic candidate ridinilazole, and is advancing a pipeline of preclinical programmes to develop new mechanism antibiotics.
+Summit has initiated global clinical trials for its Phase 3 antibiotic candidate ridinilazole, and is advancing a pipeline of preclinical programmes to develop new mechanism antibiotics.
 To support the Company’s research activities, Summit has physical operations in the UK and US.
 Summit shares are also listed in two distinct markets: the AIM market in London and the Nasdaq Global Market in New York.
 As Summit is pre-commercial stage, a priority is to invest its cash resources into our core drug development programmes which, if successful, have the potential to substantially increase the value of the business and deliver a return to our shareholders.

 Our approach to corporate governance seeks to balance the varying needs of the business.
 As our Ordinary Shares trade on AIM, Summit is not required to follow the UK Corporate Governance Code.
 Summit does apply the QCA Corporate Governance Code (“QCA Code”) and below are set out how we apply the ten principles in the QCA Code and further details about this follow.